luminovang/documentation/templates/views.md

 The `export` method allows you to inject dependencies making them accessible within your `template` files, controllers, and anywhere you have access to `Application` object.

-Injections should be performed in your `App\Controllers\Application` controller class, either after calling `parent::__construct()` in the constructor or within the `onCreate()` method of your application class depending on your choice.
+Injections should be performed in your `App\Application` controller class, either after calling `parent::__construct()` in the constructor or within the `onCreate` method of your application class depending on your choice.

 ```php
 public export(string|object $class, string|null $alias = null, bool $initialize =true): true